enola-dev/enola/docs/concepts/turtle.md

 ```

 <!-- TODO ## Graph

+     THIS PROBABLY WON'T BELONG HERE, BUT ELSEWHERE...
+MAYBE EVEN A NEW "Applications" SECTION?

           Because Enola can extract Turtle from Markdown, we can produce the following view of the above: